Meysam-Arab/Attentra/README.md

 2. Through the location services and mobile phones of employees.

 In this system, mobile phones serve as a replacement for traditional attendance devices, allowing any mobile phone with a camera and internet access to be used.
 Another feature of this system is the ability to track different individuals, which is helpful for confirming their locations in various situations.
 Additionally, the program allows users to assign tasks to registered individuals.

+## Project Status
+**Note:** This project is no longer actively maintained and was last updated in [Year].
+It may not reflect the latest best practices or technologies.

+## Disclaimer
+This project was developed in [Year] and is considered an older project.
+While it may still be useful for reference, it is not actively maintained or updated.